thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 ![image](../assets/16/34/01lERt2cpXpI2WEZy.png)

-Live demo of the game “prototype” (just a POC really thus far):
+Live demo of the game "prototype" (just a POC really thus far):
 [https://demo.thi.ng/sjo/](https://demo.thi.ng/sjo/) — Move mouse to move
 horizontally in the tunnel, press/hold down to accelerate (also works with touch) — The entire tunnel is generated using the [Cinquefoil